 Can a Landlord Evict You Immediately?

-An eviction notice posted on your door doesn’t mean you’re required to pack your boxes and vacate the premises—at least not immediately. legally formed eviction notice will have a certain number of days written in the notice for the tenant to vacate the property.
+An eviction notice posted on your door doesn’t mean you’re required to pack your boxes and vacate the premises—at least not immediately.
+A legally formed eviction notice will have a certain number of days written in the notice for the tenant to vacate the property.

 A landlord isn’t allowed to change the locks or remove your belongings until they go through the legal eviction process.
 Even if they win in court, you will usually have at least a few days to move.